hybridgroup/gobot/platforms/chip/README.md

 go get -d -u gobot.io/x/gobot/... && go install gobot.io/x/gobot/platforms/chip
 ```

+To be able to use the built in device tree overlay manager, you need to install the required
+modified device tree compiler "dtc" from https://github.com/atenart/dtc.

 ## How to Use

 The pin numbering used by your Gobot program should match the way your board is labeled right on the board itself.